Krismal23/rsschool-cv/cv.md

 ---
 ## About myself:
 I am 26 years old and I decided to change my career.
 I started a course at the RS School to gain knowledge, learn more and immerse myself in this area as much as possible.
 Moreover, I am very sociable and always come to the rescue.
-I like teamwork, also I have experience working in multitasking mode.
-In addition I adore to improve myself and learn something new.
+I like teamwork, also I have an experience working in multitasking mode.
+In addition, I adore to improve myself and learn something new.
 I hope that these skills will help me in my studies and future career.

 ---